 ScreenConnect, a remote access tool, allows you to host a server that enables remote support of client computers.
 Many of the best features of this software relate to giving you control over deployment and hosting.
 This would seem like the perfect fit for Amazon’s cloud server infrastructure.
-Generally, the server is geared to Windows, but maybe you don’t want to run this on the more expensive Windows or Linux Servers?
 If what you wanted to do is run it on a lower-cost AMI (Amazon Machine Image) free-tier micro instance, here’s how to do that.

 Today, I gained access to the beta of AOL’s new RSS reader simply called AOL Reader.
 Based on screenshots I’ve seen, AOL’s interface looked very similar to Google Reader’s and I was hoping this tool would stack up well as a worthy replacement.